zhechun683/chinatravel/project_report.md

    - Related data models and processing logic are original designs

 3. **Device API Integration**
-   - Geolocation API integration and implementation are original developments
+   - Geolocation API integration with customized user location control (show/hide functionality) is original development
+   - Interactive map implementation using Leaflet and OpenStreetMap with location visualization features
+   - Visual connection between user location and attractions with automatic map view adjustment
+   - Persistent location storage for improved user experience across sessions
    - Camera API integration and user avatar functionality are original implementations
    - These features do not exist in the referenced project and were developed entirely by this project's developer